rustedtechcom/myccc/README.md

 - An application for recording personal commitment to environmental issues.

-- Management of schedules, expenses, weight management, etc. related to the initiatives
+- Management of schedules, expenses, weight management, etc. related to the initiatives.

-- Graph management function for some of the environmental initiatives and their associated effects
+- Graph management function for some of the environmental initiatives and their associated effects.

-- Reads tweets on news and topics related to environmental issues
+- Reads news and topics related to environmental issues You can also search for news that interests you.

 ## Operating environment